thaisnishimoto/42sp_04_Born2beRoot/README.md

 > 6. The following rule does not apply to the root password **by default**: The password must have at least 7 characters that are not part of the former password.
 > 7. Of course, your root password has to comply with this policy

-The default pam_deny.so module is designed to deny any password change or creation request, effectively preventing any modifications to the password.
-To implement a password policy, install libpam-cracklib - PAM (Pluggable Authentication Module) that tests passwords to make sure they are not too weak during password change
+To implement a password policy, install libpam-pwquality - PAM (Pluggable Authentication Module) that  perform password quality checking to make sure they are not too weak during password change
 ```bash
 $ apt-get install libpam-pwquality
 ```